mtalaeii/fluent-keyboard/README.md

 );
 ```

-A ReplyKeyboardMarkup is created by calling the static `make()` method on `KeyboardMarkup`.
+A ReplyKeyboardMarkup is created by calling the static `new()` method on `KeyboardMarkup`.
 After that every field,
 like `singleUse`, ... add some extras.
 Buttons can be added by calling
 the `addButton()` method.
 We have a detailed look on that later.(note that this keyboard need to convert to array to
 readable by your robot so at the end you need to call `init()` method)